-Margaret Breihan was a Communications Fellow with RespectAbility in the 2016 Spring and Summer Cohort.
+Margaret Breihan was a Communications Apprentice with RespectAbility in the 2016 Spring and Summer Cohorts.
 Today, Breihan is a Communications Associate for the National Disability Institute.

-As a fellow, Breihan was excited to be part of an organization dedicated to strengthening the political voice, promoting employment opportunities, and increasing religious inclusion for people with disabilities.
-Throughout the fellowship, Breihan learned how to be a better advocate for herself and others.
+As an Apprentice, Breihan was excited to be part of an organization dedicated to strengthening the political voice, promoting employment opportunities, and increasing religious inclusion for people with disabilities.
+Throughout the program, Breihan learned how to be a better advocate for herself and others.
 Breihan was born with cerebral palsy and a learning disability.
 While she attended American University, she discovered the joys of living independently and learning about how to be a professional communicator and participated in several federal internships.

 Prior to joining RespectAbility, Breihan interned with the Office of Disability Employment Policy within the Department of Labor and volunteered for various nonprofit organizations.
 Breihan graduated from American University with a Bachelor of Arts in Literature and a Minor in Communications.

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 - ENTERTAINMENT AND NEWS MEDIA